NOC-MSM/SEAsia/recipes/docs/source/generate_CMEMS_initial_conditions.rst

   and so using a mask from the old grid meant sst where pulled down to deep water.
   Since the parent is flood filled there is no need for a mask anyway.
 Easiest to set all values to one instead of disactivating.

+.. update 25 May.
+Try mask for naughty Salinity

 Restore modules::